nancying8/MDIA3294-Final-Project/README.md

 MDIA3294-Final-Project

+It is a group project by Karleil, Sonya, Courtney and Nancy

 Our app, Adoptly, is an adoption app about cats and dogs.
 This app was built on and an extension to:
 - Sonya’s Cat project